mramshaw/NoteM/README.md

 [This is apparently a 40-character hexadecimal string.]

 For testing, it may be necessary to register these device IDs in advance.

+[As with determining an Android device's processor type, determining an iOS device's UDID appears to be non-trivial.]

 To determine the device's UDID: http://whatsmyudid.com/